The Value Chain

 The Vision and How to Get There

 Vision and mission are widely used synonymously because they go hand in hand, but in fact, they are quite different.
-First, the similarities and why they are often seen as the same.
-They are both fundamental elements of the corporate culture that permeate the entire organisation.
+They are both fundamental elements of the culture that permeate the entire organisation.
 This happens by guiding the norms, processes, decisions and behaviours of the company and its employees; like cornerstones bundled together to a compass.
 These are usually clearly defined, easy-to-remember short statements that are communicated both internally and externally.

 However, the differences are much more crucial.
 So, the vision is the foundation by describing a future worth striving for.
 It provides the company with purpose and helps to emotionally affect, bring together and inspire employees.
 The mission is directly linked to this, defines the most important purpose and outlines how it's intended to get to the vision.
 Visionary ideas and suitable missions let you stand out from the competition.